Skip to main content

 Posted by Picture of Sam Kendall Sam Kendall

-Many AI initiatives fail not because organisations underestimate what it takes to make it safe, scalable, and accountable.
+Many AI initiatives fail because organisations underestimate what it takes to make AI safe, scalable, and accountable.

 Sam Bridges-Sparkes is Head of BI Analytics & Strategy at Shawbrook Bank.
 His work spans business intelligence, analytics, and the responsible adoption of AI within a highly regulated banking environment.

-In this episode of Digital Customer Communications: Regulated, we explore what it really takes to move AI from experimentation into production inside a regulated bank, and why governance, culture, and people matter as much as models and infrastructure.
+This article looks at what it takes to move AI from experimentation into production inside a regulated bank - and why governance, culture, and people matter as much as models and infrastructure.

-You can watch this video on YouTube or listen on Spotify, Apple, or Amazon.
+You can watch this video on YouTube or listen on Spotify, Apple Podcasts, or Amazon.

 Why Proofs of Concept Rarely Survive Contact With Reality